trulyPranav/AttendEase/README.md

 - [Bugs and Issues](#bugs-and-issues)
 - [Contributing](#contributing)
 - [Supporting](#supporting)

+## Download AttendEase
+Download AttendEase from the release.
+Or if you're lazy, get the apk [here!](https://github.com/trulyPranav/AttendEase/releases/download/Application-Final/attendease.apk)

 ## About
 AttendEase is an attendance tracker app, that essentialy provides students the amount of classes they can skip safely.